Skirt steak is not particularly tender, but its intense beefy flavor makes up for its textural shortcomings.

 Instructions

-- Grill the steak for about 3 minutes per side for medium-rare (2 minutes per side on a dual-contact grill).
+- Preheat your grill to medium-high and lightly grease it.
+Grill the steak for about 3 minutes per side for medium-rare (about 2 minutes per side on a dual-contact grill).

-- Make sure to slice it thinly against the grain, as shown in the video below.
-Cut each piece crosswise into 3 or 4 smaller pieces, then rotate each of the smaller pieces 90 degrees, and then slice it.
-This way, you'll be cutting the tough muscle fibers, making the meat easier to chew.
+- Slice the steak thinly against the grain, as shown in the video below.
+Cut each piece crosswise into 3 or 4 smaller pieces, rotate each piece 90 degrees, and slice it.
+This way, you'll cut the tough muscle fibers, making the meat easier to chew.

 Notes